 Then choose one of the approaches here that suits your culinary skills.

 Skill level: You can handle a knife, a narrow spatula and own a whisk or electric mixer.

 You’ll need: Fruit preserves (in this case, strawberry) whipping cream, sugar, fresh strawberries, melted semisweet chocolate

 How to do it

-Spread: Place bottom layer on a serving plate.
-Spread with frosting.
-Sprinkle with chopped glazed nuts.
-Add top layer.
+Spread: Place one cake layer on a serving plate.
+Spread with a fruit preserve, such as strawberry.
+Top with second cake layer.

 Frost: Whip 1 cup heavy cream with 1 tablespoon sugar.
 Frost top with the whipped cream.
 Use a spatula or spoon to create decorative peaks.